Parkland father: Mural in El Paso a ‘tragic coincidence’

 More than 400 people eventually showed up for an unveiling of Oliver's artwork Sunday evening after many of them marched to the Las Americas building after meeting with U.S. Rep. Veronica Escobar.

 Jennifer Galindo attended the unveiling, where former Texas congressman and Democratic presidential candidate Beto O'Rourke also spoke.
-She said she went, in part, because she felt powerless.
+The 37-year-old from El Paso said she went, in part, because she felt powerless.
 Afterward, there was optimism amid hurt.

-"I think it's the connection that God has in terms of having these events happen, having the inspiration of somebody who already had something planned to be able to continue to help the community go forward," said Galindo, 37, of El Paso.
+"I think it's the connection that God has in terms of having these events happen, having the inspiration of somebody who already had something planned to be able to continue to help the community go forward," Galindo said.

 Comments